Whiz: A Fast and Flexible Data Analytics System: Compute-Centric Vs. Data-Driven

 \textbf{Data opacity, and compute rigidity:} In compute-centric frameworks, there is no visibility into intermediate data generated by different stages of a job and the tasks’ computational logic are decided apriori.
-This prevents adapting the tasks' computation logic based on their input data.
+This prevents adapting the tasks' logic based on their input data.
 Consider the job in Fig.~\ref{fig:sample-batch-analytics}.
-Having per-key histograms of intermediate data would enable the framework to dynamically determine the type of join to use for {\em different} reduce tasks.
-A task can use hash join if the total size of {\em its} key range is less than the available memory, and merge join otherwise. \footnote{Existing frameworks determine the type of join in the entire reduce stage based on coarse statistics~\cite{hive}; unless one of the tables is small, a sort-merge join is employed to avoid out-of-memory (OOM) errors.}
+Existing frameworks determine the type of join for the {\em entire} reduce stage based on coarse statistics~\cite{hive}; unless one of the tables is small, a sort-merge join is employed to avoid out-of-memory (OOM) errors.
+On the other hand, having per-key histograms of intermediate data would enable dynamically determining the type of join to use for {\em different} reduce tasks.
+A task can use hash join if the total size of {\em its} key range is less than the available memory, and merge join otherwise. \name{} offers visibility into all intermediate data to support computation of such rich statistics which can be used to decide the logic to apply.

-\name{}’s ability to get programmable data visibility via the $addDataMonitor$ API (\secref{sec:data_vis}) makes it possible to dynamically determine the suitable computation logic to apply to the available data via the $addModifyAction$ API(\secref{subsec:runtime_changes}), thereby significantly speeding up job execution.

-\textbf{Static Parallelism and Partitioning Strategy:} Structure of the distributed computation (stage parallelism, their interconnecting edges and the data partitioning strategy that decides how data flows on the edges) is decided apriori.
-E.g., in Spark~\cite{spark} the number of tasks in a stage is determined by the user application or the SparkSQL~\cite{spark-sql} framework.
-A hash partitioner is used to place an intermediate $(k,v)$ pair into one of the $|tasks|$ buckets.
+\textbf{Static Parallelism, Partitioning:} Today, jobs' per-stage parallelism, inter-task edges and intermediate data partitioning strategy are decided independent of runtime data and resource dynamics.
+In Spark~\cite{spark} the number of tasks in a stage is determined apriori by the user application or by SparkSQL~\cite{spark-sql}.
+A hash partitioner is used to place an intermediate $(k,v)$ pair into one of $|tasks|$ buckets.
 Pregel~\cite{pregel} vertex-partitions the input graph; partitions do not change during the execution of the algorithm.

-This is limiting in the following two ways.
-Firstly, it prevents the job to adapt to {\em run time resource flux} - a currently running stage cannot utilize newly available compute resources\footnote{This could happen, e.g., when the job is running on VMs derived from a spot market, or due to large-job departures in a cluster.} and dynamically increase its parallelism.
-Secondly, it cannot adapt to {\em runtime data skew} which can be hard to predict - if some key (or some vertex program) in a partition has an abnormally large number of records (or messages) to process then the corresponding task is significantly slowed down~\cite{mantri}.
+This limits adaptation to {\em resource flux} and {\em data skew}.
+A running stage cannot utilize newly available compute resources~\cite{qoop,cumulon,cumulond} and dynamically increase its parallelism.
+If some key (or some vertex program) in a partition has an abnormally large number of records (or messages) to process then the corresponding task is significantly slowed down~\cite{mantri}, affecting both stage and overall job completion times.
+Data skew is hard to predict.